Prof. Dr. Beat Hintermann

 Büro 4.42

-I am a member of the environmental and resource economics chapter of the German Economics Association (AURÖ) and the CESifo Research Network and from 2015 to 2020 part of the Swiss Competence Center for Research in Energy, Society and Transition (CREST).
+I am a member of the environmental and resource economics chapter of the German Economics Association (AURÖ), the CESifo Research Network and the Research Network Sustainable Future.

 All Publications and Projects